Alabama language: Vowels

 There are three vowel qualities, /i o a/.
 Vowel length is distinctive.
 Vowels can be nasalized in certain morphological contexts.

 Prosody

 In Alabama, the final syllable generally carries the primary stress, except in the case of certain grammatical operations which move the stress.
 There is also a pitch accent system with two contrastive tones: high-level and high-falling.
 The two phonemic tones have several different allophonic realizations depending on vowel length and neighboring consonants.

+Revitalization efforts

+Since January 2024, the Alabama–Coushatta Tribe of Texas has engaged in a revitalization and documentation effort in partnership with the WOLF (Working on Language in the Field) Lab at Harvard University, with a five-year goal "to document the language, study its grammar and lexicon, and produce educational resources for the Alabama–Coushatta community."